anktsrkr/anktsrkr.github.io/content/about.md

 comments: false
 ---

 My name is Ankit Sarkar, Technical Architect by profession.
 I am from Kolkata, India.

-Recently,I moved to Nottingham, United Kindom for my new assignment.
+Recently,I moved to Leeds, United Kindom for my new assignment from Nottingham.

 I have a Bachelor's degree in Electronics and Communication and around 9 years of experience working on .NET technologies and Microsoft Azure.